Implementation aspects of the public sector purchase programme (PSPP)

 In its implementation of the public sector purchase programme (PSPP), the Eurosystem intends to conduct purchases in a gradual and broad-based manner, aiming to achieve market neutrality in order to avoid interfering with the market price formation mechanism.

-In principle, purchases of nominal marketable debt instruments at a negative yield to maturity are permissible as long as the yield is above the deposit facility rate.
+In principle, purchases of nominal marketable debt instruments at a negative yield to maturity are permissible.
+On 19 January 2017, the Governing Council decided on further details of how the Eurosystem will purchase securities under the APP with a yield to maturity below the interest rate on the ECB’s deposit facility (DFR).

 According to the configuration of the PSPP, substitute purchases are conducted if purchases of marketable debt instruments issued by the central government and agencies need to be complemented to implement the relevant NCB’s share of purchases through the end of the APP.
 Given the extension of the APP until March 2017 and the increase in the monthly purchase pace to EUR 80 bn, some further NCBs are now expected to participate in substitute purchases.